swiftlang/swift/docs/TypeChecker.rst

 function types, enum/struct/class types, protocol types, and generic types.
-Additionally, a type can be a type variable ``T`` (which are typically numbered, ``T0``, ``T1``, ``T2``, etc., and are introduced as needed), and type variables can be used in place of any other type, e.g., a tuple type ``(T0, Int, (T0) -> Int)`` involving the type variable ``T0``.
+Additionally, a type can be a type variable ``T`` (which are typically numbered, ``T0``, ``T1``, ``T2``, etc., and are introduced as needed).
+Type variables can be used in place of any other type, e.g., a tuple type ``(T0, Int, (T0) -> Int)`` involving the type variable ``T0``.